-NGO „Mental Health Perspectives” (MHP in short) is a non-governmental organization established in the year 2000, working in the fields of mental health and human rights.
+NGO „Mental Health Perspectives” (PSP in short) is a non-governmental organization established in the year 2000, working in the fields of mental health and human rights.

-We are also pursuing to adopt valuable experiences from abroad and implement them in Lithuania including the development of new community-based services.
+We are also adopting good practices from abroad and implement them in Lithuania including the development of new community-based services.
 We have contributed to the development and establishment of innovative and successful services such as Vilnius psychosocial rehabilitation centre RASTIS (2001), Eating disorder centre (2001), Crisis intervention sector in the hospital of „Vasara“ (2004), Crisis management centre (2015).
 We have provided expert assistance building Act on Crisis/Mindletic app (2020).

 Furthermore, we are also working in the field of development cooperation.
 In the past year, with local partners we have been promoting deinstitutionalization and community-based services for people with psychosocial and/or intellectual disabilities in Belarus and Ukraine.